 If you’re new to copywriting, you’re probably wondering how to build your portfolio before you actually have things to put in it.
-Well, you’ve come to the right place; today’s article is all about how to do just that.
-Read on…

 But I understand the confusion with building a portfolio site before you have samples from clients to put in it.
 That’s where spec ads come in.

 Spec ads are ads you create without a company or client paying you to do so.
-I hate using this work, but they’re like “fake” ads.
+I hate using this word, but they’re like “fake” ads.
 You create your own creative brief, you find a designer, and you and this designer create ads (or emails or direct mails or any other type of creative) per that brief.

 Are real samples preferable?
 Of course.
 A spec ad for McDonald’s is just not going to carry the same weight as a real ad you wrote for McDonald’s, simply because there’s an added layer of implied legitimacy if they hired you to do the work.

-Your turn!
 What other questions do you have about spec ads?
 Let us know in the comments below!

 Actually there’s a lot of merit in this.